Offers Video ConferencingTap to Call This Lawyer

 North Carolina Divorce Attorney

-David King is a divorce attorney operating a boutique law firm called King @ Law, in Raleigh, North Carolina.
-He handles issues like prenups, separation agreements, divorce decrees, child support, alimony, property & debt (equitable distribution), and custody at any courthouse within one hour.
+I am David King, a divorce attorney who runs a boutique law firm named King @ Law, located in Raleigh, North Carolina.
+My practice covers a range of family law issues including prenups, separation agreements, divorce decrees, child support, alimony, property & debt division, and custody matters.
+I am available to handle cases at any courthouse within an hour's distance.

 - Divorce